openstack/diskimage-builder/docs/ci.md

 CI needs for image building
 ===========================

-Eventually, if/when TripleO becomes an official Openstack project, all CI for it should be on Openstack systems.
+Eventually, if/when TripleO becomes an official OpenStack project, all CI for it should be on OpenStack systems.
 Until then we still need CI.

 Jenkins
 -------